alexgheorghiu/diagramo-old/README.txt

 Details
 ---------
-Bellow overview of the application.
+Bellow is an overview of the application.

 If you want to read how to install application read INSTALL.txt If you want to read the license read LICENSE.txt